 - And let windows to check and fix the problems automatically for you.

 This will check the internet and network related issues if found anything this will result at the end.
-After complete the troubleshooting process restart windows and check WiFi disconnect issue solved if not fallow next instructions.
+After complete, the troubleshooting process restart windows and check the WiFi disconnect issue is solved if not follow the next instructions.

 If the troubleshooter didn’t fix the problem, you can reset all your network adapters using these steps: